Joshbep/Tamagotchi-Mini-Project/README.md

 ## Description
 <div>
 Welcome to my first mini project!
-This is the first project that I've utilized all I've learned JavaScript, HTML, and CSS.
-The process was definitely trial-by-fire as it is the first time I've utilized all three programming languages to build something from the ground up.
+It's the first thing I've done that I've used all I've learned at General Assembly.
+This entire project was a learning process as it is the first time I've utilized all javascript, HTML, and CSS to build something from the ground up.
 <br>
 I was able to apply all the conecepts i've learned so far and utilized simple DOM manipulation and object-oriented programming.
 I was also able to learn new "micro" concepts like using intervals and manipulating CSS through JavaScript to change overall functionality.
 <br><br>